Ona-Odwa/Ona-Odwa-Faku-Digital-Portfolio/README.md

 ### 🧾 Evidence
 - Participated in a mock interview exercise to simulate a real hiring process.
-- Received constructive feedback from interviewers on posture, tone, and clarity.
+- Received constructive feedback from peera on my posture, tone, and clarity.
 - Learned to use the STAR technique to answer situational and behavioral questions.

 <p align="center">